seanbutler/3DWebTechCourse/_worksheets/03-AddingRealism.markdown

 Can you make it seem like a foggy day?
  - Don't use the exponential fog for a very foggy scene, save that for subtle atmospheric effects.

-## Step 5 - Nighttime
+## Step 9 - Nighttime

 Tweak the fog AND light parameters to make it seem like a night time scene from a movie.
 We should still be able to see everything clearly though.

 ## Exercises

-Again, Clone Your project and make some new scenes:
+Again, Clone Your project and make some new scenes.
+Tweak the lighting and fog parameters to create the following scenes, you may need to change the colours of the objects too to make a nice scene.

-- Underwater
+1 Underwater
-- Arctic Blizzard
+2 Arctic Blizzard
-- Polluted Sci-Fi
+3 Polluted Sci-Fi
-- Weird Alien World
+4 Weird Alien World